Kirby's Dream Land

-Kirby's Dream Land was designed by Masahiro Sakurai in his debut game, who intended it to be a simple game that could be easy to pick up and play by those unfamiliar with action games.
-For more advanced players, he offered additional optional challenges such as an unlockable hard mode and the ability to edit Kirby's maximum HP and starting number of lives.
-Kirby's Dream Land was re-released on the Nintendo 3DS via the Virtual Console in 2011 and is also one of the games included in the compilation game Kirby's Dream Collection for the Wii, released to celebrate the series' 20th anniversary.
-The game was included as part of the Nintendo Switch Online service in February 2023.
+Kirby's Dream Land was the debut game of designer Masahiro Sakurai.
+He intended it to be a simple game that could be easy to pick up and play by those unfamiliar with action games.
+For more advanced players, he offered additional optional challenges such as a hard mode and the ability to edit Kirby's maximum HP and starting number of lives.
+Kirby's Dream Land was re-released on the Nintendo 3DS via the Virtual Console in 2011; it is also one of the games included in the compilation game Kirby's Dream Collection for the Wii, released to celebrate the series' 20th anniversary.
+The game was included as part of the Nintendo Classics service in February 2023.
+The game was the highest grossing in the series, with 5,130,000 copies sold, until being beaten out 30 years later by Kirby and the Forgotten Land.

 Gameplay

 Kirby's Dream Land is a side-scrolling action-platformer.
-Like many other platformers of the 8-bit and 16-bit era of video games, levels are played on a two-dimensional plane in which the protagonist, Kirby, can move left or right as well as jump.
+Like many other platformers of the 8-bit and 16-bit era of video games, levels are played on a two-dimensional plane in which the protagonist, Kirby, has six health points and can move left or right as well as jump.
 Kirby's main method of attack is to inhale enemies and objects into his mouth, after which the player can choose to swallow or spit them out as a star-shaped projectile attack.
 In addition to running and jumping, Kirby can fly by inflating himself with a mouthful of air and flapping his arms.
 Flying can be done indefinitely; however, while flying, Kirby's only method of attack is to release the air puff held in his mouth which cancels his flight.

 The game consists of a total of five levels.
 Levels are made up of a series of large "rooms" connected by doors that lead Kirby to different areas, rather than the single continuous corridors typical of platformers at the time.
 Some of these doors lead to hidden areas or alternate pathways through the level.
 The doors act as checkpoints returning the player to the beginning of a "room" should they die rather than starting the level over.
 The goal of the game is to clear the level by defeating the boss at the end.
-If Kirby touches an enemy or a dangerous object, he loses one or more of his health points, depending on the enemy or obstacle he touched.
-If all of his health is lost, or he falls into a bottomless pit, the player loses a life.
-Losing all lives results in a game over.
+If Kirby touches a harmful enemy or obstacle, he loses one or more of his health points, depending on the enemy or obstacle he touched.
+The player starts with a number of lives, which are lost if Kirby loses all of his health or falls into a bottomless pit.
 Kirby can recover lost health by eating food, found across the stage.
+The player will receive a Game Over upon losing all of their lives, although they can continue from the beginning of the current stage by selecting "Continue".